gustavdy/my-web/README.md

 ## Purpose

-## Repository purpose

-This file is just a README file
+THe purpose of this file is to provide examples on how to use Git and GitHub together.